SOC 2 Audit-Ready

 Remediation Workflow Tracking

 Remediation items are created, assigned, and tracked in-platform with aging visibility, owner assignment, and status progression.
-This closes the common handoff gap where issues fall between security and engineering teams.
+This closes the common handoff gap where issues fall between security and engineering teams and keeps the risk register current.

 Compliance Readiness Dashboard

 A live readiness dashboard provides one operational view of control status, evidence coverage, open remediation items, and overall compliance readiness score.
-It is dynamic and updates as evidence arrives and controls are validated.
+This is the operational view behind continuous compliance monitoring.

 Control Mapping & Audit Log Visibility